frederic-perez/AmE-dictionary/data/dictionary.md

 __eudaimonia__ _n_ A contented state of being happy and healthy and prosperous.
 __eulogy__ _n_ :five::hammer:
 __eunuch__ _n_
-__euphemism__ _n_ :two: /YOO-fuh-miz-um/ [:scroll: Greek euphēmismos, from euphēmizein, _to use auspicious words_, from euphēmiā, _use of auspicious words_ : eu-, eu- + phēmē, _speech_] An agreeable or inoffensive word or phrase that is used instead of one that may offend or suggest something unpleasant. _The euphemism “passed on” is often used to communicate the unpleasant news that someone has “died.”_
+__euphemism__ _n_ :three: /YOO-fuh-miz-um/ [:scroll: Greek euphēmismos, from euphēmizein, _to use auspicious words_, from euphēmiā, _use of auspicious words_ : eu-, eu- + phēmē, _speech_] An agreeable or inoffensive word or phrase that is used instead of one that may offend or suggest something unpleasant.
+Euphemism is using alternative language to refer to explicit or unpleasant things.
+Example: The baseball struck him in a sensitive area. _The euphemism “passed on” is often used to communicate the unpleasant news that someone has “died.”_
 __euphoria__ _n_ [:scroll: New Latin, from Greek, from euphoros, _healthy_ : eu-, eu- + pherein, _to bear_] A feeling of great happiness or well-being.
 __eupnea__ _n_ /yoop-NEE-uh/ [:scroll: From Greek eu- (good) + pnein (to breathe).]
 Normal breathing.
 __eurythmics__ _n_ :astonished: The interpretation in harmonious bodily movements of the rhythm of musical compositions; used to teach musical understanding. _Syn_ eurhythmics, eurhythmy, eurythmy